King Lear Resources

 Got 45 minutes?
 Listen to the BBC's "In Our Time" podcast on the topic of King Lear.
 Host Melvyn Bragg talks about the play with famous Shakespeare scholars Jonathan Bate, Catherine Belsey, and Katherine Duncan Jones.

 To celebrate the 250th anniversary of the U.S. premiere of King Lear, NPR invited the Reduced Shakespeare Company to perform King Lear… in 34 seconds.
 Listen to the podcast here.

 This NPR All Things Considered episode from 2007 discusses Ian McKellen's stage performance.

 Author Christopher Moore discusses his re-telling of King Lear on NPR's Talk of the Nation.

-Images of King Lear from past Royal Shakespeare Company performances.
+King Lear from past Royal Shakespeare Company performances.

 This website presents famous paintings of the play's scenes and characters.